Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * using class-level knowledge graph to enhance instance-level graph
     * pretty interesting
     * did not compare on the mini-imagenet
+- [CVPR 2020] Boosting Few-Shot Learning With Adaptive Margin Loss
+    * using word embeddings to compute the relationship between classes and this relationship is used as guidance to learn the adaptive margin loss, sound reasonable.
+    * 67.10 ± 0.52% and 79.54 ± 0.60% on mini-ImageNet

 #### Self-training